What is Corporate Social Responsibility (CSR) in Sustainable Businesses?

 In today’s global market, the importance of Corporate Social Responsibility (CSR) cannot be overstated, particularly for sustainable businesses.
 CSR embodies a business model where companies integrate social and environmental concerns into their operations and interactions with stakeholders.
-For businesses, CSR is not just a strategy but a fundamental ethos that drives their operations, ensuring they contribute positively to society and the environment while maintaining economic viability.
+For sustainable businesses, CSR is not just a strategy but a fundamental ethos that drives their operations, ensuring they contribute positively to society and the environment while maintaining economic viability.

 The Evolution of Corporate Social Responsibility